Clearfield Colony, South Dakota

 Clearfield Colony is a Hutterite colony and census-designated place (CDP) within the Yankton Indian Reservation in Charles Mix County, South Dakota, United States.
 It was first listed as a CDP prior to the 2020 census.
 The population of the CDP was 99 at the 2020 census.

 It is in the eastern part of the county, 10 mi south of Delmont and 12 mi northeast of Wagner.

 Demographics

+Education

+The school district is Tripp-Delmont School District 33-5.